jjlyon/yfitops-client/README.md

 # YFitOps Client

-A bare-bones Electron application that lays the groundwork for a future Spotify-powered music player.
-The app now includes a simple Spotify authentication flow that prompts users to sign in along with a global search workspace for quickly browsing tracks and releases.
+A Vue-powered Electron application that lays the groundwork for a future Spotify-powered music player.
+The renderer hydrates a component tree that manages Spotify authentication, global search, release exploration, and toast feedback without relying on manual DOM manipulation.

 ## Getting Started